jimgarr/lab7/LabReport5.md

 To fix the bug you simply change cp to -cp on lines 19 and 21 as seen in the image below.
 ![fixed code](code3.png)

+# Lab Report 5: Part 2
+Something I learned from my lab experience is running commands can be done in a variety of ways.
+You can run commands from the terminal, in a script, and even in java.
+I had no idea that there were so many ways to run a command which also makes coding far more versatile than I realized.
+During the labs, whenever I consulted one of my lab group members, they always had a different way to approach the problem.
+Some people would fix an error using vim, others would simply go into the code and change the error there, some would just use the script to analyze their mistakes.
+I thought it was really cool that each person could use a different approach to get to the same end result and it involved doing it in their own way.